intel/mlir-extensions/docs/rfcs/XeGPU.md

      	into tensor_desc<8x16xbf16, array_length=2>
 ```

 create_nd_tdesc also accepts a memref as input instead of a memory address, shapes, and sizes.
+The memref can be high-dimension.
 ```mlir
  #sg_map_a = xegpu.sg_map<wi_layout = [2, 8], wi_data = [1, 2]>
  %tdesc1 = XeGPU.create_nd_tdesc %mref, %offsets:2